IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ```
 </details>

-### Package only including adding deployType to files in tar
+### Package with capturing the deployType attribute as file extension

+Adding `--addExtension` is mandatory, when you plan to use Wazi Deploy as the deployment engine.

 ```
 + groovyz /var/pipeline/PackageBuildOutputs/PackageBuildOutputs.groovy \